 The Company purchases certain of its consumer loans through an affiliate, or the "Purchasing Entity."
 The Purchasing Entity has entered into purchase agreements, open-ended in duration, with third party consumer loan originators whereby it has agreed to purchase eligible consumer loans.
 The amount of loans purchased under these purchase agreements is dependent on, among other factors, the amount of loans originated in any given period by the selling originators.
 The Company and other affiliates of Ellington have entered into agreements with the Purchasing Entity whereby the Company and each of the affiliates of Ellington have agreed to purchase their allocated portion (subject to monthly determination based on available capital and other factors) of the eligible loans acquired by the Purchasing Entity under each purchase agreement.
 Immediately after the Purchasing Entity purchases beneficial interests in the loans, the Company and other affiliates of Ellington purchase such beneficial interests from the Purchasing Entity, at the same price paid by the Purchasing Entity.
-During the three-month period ended March 31, 2019, the Company purchased loans under these agreements with an aggregate principal balance of \$43.6 million.
-As of March 31, 2019, the estimated remaining contingent purchase obligations of the Company under these purchase agreements was approximately \$227.2 million in principal balance.
+During the six-month period ended June 30, 2019, the Company purchase loans under these agreements with an aggregate principal balance of \$51.5 million.
+As of June 30, 2019, the estimated remaining contingent purchase obligations of the Company under these purchase agreements was approximately \$133.3 million in principal balance.

 The Company's beneficial interests in the consumer loans purchased through the Purchasing Entity are evidenced by participation certificates issued by trusts that hold legal title to the loans.
 These trusts are owned by a related party of Ellington and were established to hold such loans.
 Through its participation certificates, the Company participates in the cash flows of the underlying loans held by each trust.
-The total amount of consumer loans underlying the Company's participation certificates and held in the related party trusts was \$190.2 million as of March 31, 2019.
+The total amount of consumer loans underlying the Company's participation certificates and held in the related party trusts was \$160.5 million as of June 30, 2019.

-The Company has investments in participation certificates related to residential mortgage loans and REO held in a trust owned by another related party of Ellington.
-Through its participation certificates, the Company participates in the cash flows of the underlying loans held by such trust.
-The total amount of residential mortgage loans and REO underlying the Company's participation certificates and held in the related party trust was \$288.4 million as of March 31, 2019.
+The Company has beneficial interests in residential mortgage loans and REO held in a trust owned by another related party of Ellington.
+Through these beneficial interests, the Company participates in the cash flows of the underlying loans held by such trust.
+The total amount of residential mortgage loans and REO underlying the Company's beneficial interests and held in the related party trust was \$162.0 million as of June 30, 2019.

-The Company is a co-investor in certain small balance commercial mortgage loans with several other investors, including an unrelated third party and various affiliates of Ellington.
+The Company is a co-investor in certain small balance commercial mortgage loans and REO with several other investors, including an unrelated third party and various affiliates of Ellington.
 These loans are beneficially owned by a consolidated subsidiary of the Company.
-As of March 31, 2019, the aggregate fair value of these loans was \$25.3 million and the non-controlling interests held by the unrelated third party and the Ellington affiliates were \$1.5 million and \$4.1 million, respectively.
+As of June 30, 2019, the aggregate fair value of the small balance commercial loans was \$8.9 million and the carrying value of the REO was \$17.0 million.
+The non-controlling interests held by the unrelated third party and the Ellington affiliates were \$1.5 million and \$4.2 million, respectively.

-The Company is also a co-investor in certain small balance commercial mortgage loans with other investors, including unrelated third parties and various affiliates of Ellington.
-Each co-investor in a loan has an interest in the limited liability company that owns such loan.
-As of March 31, 2019, the aggregate fair value of the Company's investments in the jointly owned limited liability companies was approximately \$8.8 million.
+The Company is also a co-investor in certain small balance commercial mortgage loans with other investors, including various unrelated third parties and various affiliates of Ellington.
+Each co-investor in a particular loan has an interest in the limited liability company that owns such loan.
+As of June 30, 2019, the aggregate fair value of the Company's investments in the jointly owned limited liability companies was approximately \$18.0 million.
 Such investments are included in Investments in unconsolidated entities, on the Condensed Consolidated Balance Sheet.